My borscht recipes

 Lenten Borscht with Mushroom Dumplings

-December 12th, 2009 in Hot Soups, Soup Recipes by MeCooking
+December 12th, 2009 in Hot Soups, Soups by Julia Volhina

 In a lot of countries Christmas Eve dinner gathers whole family around one big table.
 Borscht with mushroom dumplings is the one of 12 dishes which usually are on that table by tradition in West Ukraine (by the way those dumplings are called “vushka” in ukrainian, which means “small ears”, I guess because of the shape).